Winter Freeze Shelter

 Homelessness—Youth Services System is acutely aware of those affected.
 Some are youth whom we serve through Samaritan House or Helinski Shelter or our Transitional Living Program.
 In keeping with the belief of Ron Mulholland, our founder, that we have an expectation to care for the “least” among us, we seek to serve this community.

-Volunteers make this possible.
+Trained staff and volunteers make this possible.
 Volunteers spend nights from 8:30 pm to 7:30 am offering fellowship and security to our guests in the shelter.
 Others donate food for a warm meal.
 Still others give needed items to support these guests.
 We are proud of the generous community which makes this possible—donors of all means; more than 24 churches/religious groups, 30 businesses and civic groups.
 Thank you.

 - Warm, safe shelter for our guests from 9 pm to 7 am each night from December 15—March 15;